icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 but also:
->Evaluation of pressure effects on ice shape suggested that even greater tolerances on Re may be possible, and We c is apparently not the right form of Weber number to be used as a similarity parameter
+>Evaluation of pressure effects on ice shape suggested that even greater tolerances on Re may be possible, and We_c is apparently not the right form of Weber number to be used as a similarity parameter.

-Later still, NASA-CR-2004-212875,
+(We_c is a different form of Weber number than what Bilanin used.)

-after evaluating numerous forms of the Weber number, will selected We<sub>L</sub> (where L is chord) as the scaling parameter to use for scaling for ice shape on unprotected surfaces
+Later still, NASA/CR-2004-212875 [^6], (which we will review in a future post) evaluated numerous forms of the Weber number, and selected We<sub>L</sub> (where L is a significant length proportional to chord, essentially the same Weber number that Bilanin used) as the scaling parameter to use for scaling for ice shape on unprotected surfaces, and recommend a +/-15% tolerance:
-"within the FAA Part 25 Appendix-C envelope which includes drop sizes from 15 to 50 μm median volume diameter (MVD)", and recommend a +/-15% tolerance.
+>within the FAA Part 25 Appendix-C envelope which includes drop sizes from 15 to 50 μm median volume diameter (MVD).

 [We will get to large drop icing in a future post].

 ##Citations

-cites 22 publications:
+Bilanin cites 22 publications:

-Duhnham, R. E., Bezos, G. M., Gentry, C. L.: Two-Dimensional Wind Tunnel Tests of a Transport Type Airfoil in Water Spray.
+- Duhnham, R. E., Bezos, G. M., Gentry, C. L.: Two-Dimensional Wind Tunnel Tests of a Transport Type Airfoil in Water Spray.
 AIAA-85-0258, January, 1985.
-Feo, A.: Rotating Arms Applied to Studies of Single Angular Drop Impacts.
+- Feo, A.: Rotating Arms Applied to Studies of Single Angular Drop Impacts.
 AIAA-87-0257, January, 1985.
 - Bragg, M. B., Gregorek, G. M., and Shaw, R. J.: "An Analytical Approach to Airfoil Icing."
 AIAA Paper No. 81-0403, Presented at the 19th Aerospace Sciences Meeting, January 12-15, 1981.
-Papadakis, M., Elangovan, R. Freund, G. A. Jr., Breer, M. D.: Experimental Water Droplet Impingement Data on Two-Dimensional Airfoils, Axisymmetric Inlet and Boeing 737-300 Engine Inlet.
+- Papadakis, M., Elangovan, R. Freund, G. A. Jr., Breer, M. D.: Experimental Water Droplet Impingement Data on Two-Dimensional Airfoils, Axisymmetric Inlet and Boeing 737-300 Engine Inlet.
 AIAA-87-0097, January, 1987.
-Guibert, A. G., Janssen, E., and Robbins, W. M.: Determination of Rate, Area, and Distribution of Impingement of Waterdrops on Various Airfoils from Trajectories Obtained on the Differential Analyzer.
+- Guibert, A. G., Janssen, E., and Robbins, W. M.: Determination of Rate, Area, and Distribution of Impingement of Waterdrops on Various Airfoils from Trajectories Obtained on the Differential Analyzer.
 NACA-RM-9A05, 1949.
-Ruff, G. A.: Development of an Analytical Ice Accretion Prediction Method (LEWICE).
+- Ruff, G. A.: Development of an Analytical Ice Accretion Prediction Method (LEWICE).
 Sverdrup Technology, Inc., LeRC Group Progress Report, February, 1986.
-MacAurthur, C. D.: Numerical Simulation of Airfoil Ice Accretion.
+- MacAurthur, C. D.: Numerical Simulation of Airfoil Ice Accretion.
 AIAA-83-0112, January, 1983.
 - Lozowski, E. P., Stallabrass, J. R., and Hearty, P. F.: "The Icing of an Unheated Nonrotating Cylinder in Liquid-Water Droplet-Ice Crystal Clouds."
 National Research Council of Canada (NCR) Report LTR-LT-88, February 1979.
-Bilanin, A. J.: Scaling Laws for Testing Airfoils Under Heavy Rainfall.
+- Bilanin, A. J.: Scaling Laws for Testing Airfoils Under Heavy Rainfall.
 Journal of Aircraft, Vol. 24, No. 1, January, 1987.
-Department of Transportation Federal Aviation Administration "Aircraft Ice Protection," Advisory Circular 20-73, April 21, 1971.
+- Department of Transportation Federal Aviation Administration "Aircraft Ice Protection," Advisory Circular 20-73, April 21, 1971.
-Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
+- Messinger, B. L.: Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed.
 Preprint No. 342, Presented at I.A.S.
 Meeting, June 27-28, 1951.
-Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
+- Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
 AEDC-TR-85-30 Vol. II, March, 1986.
-Hauger, H. H., and Englar, K. G.: Analysis of Model Testing in an Icing Wind Tunnel.
+- Hauger, H. H., and Englar, K. G.: Analysis of Model Testing in an Icing Wind Tunnel.
 Douglas Aircraft Company, Inc. Report No. SM14933, 1954.
-Sibley, P. J. and Smith, R. E., Jr.: "Model Testing in an Icing Wind Tunnel."
+- Sibley, P. J. and Smith, R. E., Jr.: "Model Testing in an Icing Wind Tunnel."
 Lockheed Aircraft Corporation, Report No. LR10981, 1955.
-Dodson, E. O.: "Scale Model Analogy for Icing Tunnel Testing."
+- Dodson, E. O.: "Scale Model Analogy for Icing Tunnel Testing."
 Boeing Airplane Company, Transport Division, Document No. D66-7976, March 1962.
-Jackson, E. T.: Development Study: The Use of Scale Models in an Icing Wind Tunnel to Determine Ice Catch on a Prototype Aircraft with Particular Reference to Concorde.
+- Jackson, E. T.: Development Study: The Use of Scale Models in an Icing Wind Tunnel to Determine Ice Catch on a Prototype Aircraft with Particular Reference to Concorde.
 British Aircraft Corporation (Operating) Ltd., Filton Division, SST/B75/RMMcK/242, July, 1967.
-Armand, C. et. al.: "Techniques and Facilities Used at the Onera Modane Centre for Icing Tests."
+- Armand, C. et. al.: "Techniques and Facilities Used at the Onera Modane Centre for Icing Tests."
 North Atlantic Treaty Organization Advisory Group for Aerospace Research and Development, AGARD-AF-127, November 1978.
-Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
+- Ruff, Gary A.: Analysis and Verification of the Icing Scaling Equations.
 AEDC-TR-85-30 Vol. I (revised), 1985
-Schlichting, D.: Boundary-Layer Theory.
+- Schlichting, D.: Boundary-Layer Theory.
 McGraw-Hill Book Company, New York, NY, 1968.
 - Olsen, W., Shaw, J., and Newton, J. "Ice Shapes and the Resulting Drag Increase for a NACA 0012 Airfoil."
 NASA-TM-83556, January 1984.
-Achenbach, E.: The Effect of Surface Roughness on the Heat Transfer from a Circular Cylinder to the Cross Flow of Air.
+- Achenbach, E.: The Effect of Surface Roughness on the Heat Transfer from a Circular Cylinder to the Cross Flow of Air.
 International Journal of Heat Mass Transfer, Vol. 20, 1977.
-Hansman, J. R., Jr., and Turnock, S. R.: Investigation of Surface Water Behavior During Glaze Ice Accretion.
+- Hansman, J. R., Jr., and Turnock, S. R.: Investigation of Surface Water Behavior During Glaze Ice Accretion.
 AIAA-88-0015, January, 1988.

+An online search [^11] found Bilanin cited by 53 publications.

 ##Notes
 [^1]: Bilanin, Alan J.: Proposed Modifications to Ice Accretion/Icing Scaling Theory.
 AIAA-88-0203, Janurary, 1983.